Southern New England Cooperative Ventless Trap Survey

 If you catch a lobster with an acoustic tag, do not release the lobster!
 To retrieve data from lobsters with acoustic tags, CFRF staff will need to remove the tag from the lobster.
 You will also need to report the date and location of capture.
 Each acoustic tag returned to CFRF will result in an immediate $100 reward.

 To report a t-bar tagged lobster you must report the tag number, date and location of capture, and if the lobster was harvested or released.
 T-bar tag rewards will be awarded through a raffle system.
-Each t-bar tag reported results in one raffle entry, and three $100 raffle winners will be selected in February 2019.
+Each t-bar tag reported results in one raffle entry, and three $100 raffle winners will be selected at the end of the project.

 March 2018: Prepare all sampling equipment and permits; Train all sea samplers and participant fishermen in data collection protocols.